Self-Compassion for Caregivers 6-week Course.

 Jonathan Walker, MD

 Jon Walker, creator of Modestly Mindful, is a retired physician, and his full background is on the About Me page.
-He has done teacher training through UCLA, UC San Diego and UC Berkeley, and is a trained teacher in MSC through the Center for Mindful Self-Compassion.
+He has done teacher training through UCLA, UC San Diego and UC Berkeley, and is a certified teacher in MSC through the Center for Mindful Self-Compassion.
 He is also certified through the International Mindfulness Teacher’s Association and the Mindfulness Meditation Teacher Certification Program.
 But his main qualification is that he spent a large chunk of his life being neither especially mindful nor self-compassionate, so he is highly motivated to help you avoid a similar fate!

 Jon & Sondra met on the path of their MSC teacher training adventures and are inspired to partner with you to help cultivate your own personal relationship with your inner teacher.